rpy2/rpy2/doc/robjects_convert.rst

 The conversion is trying to turn an rpy2 object (either :mod:`rpy2.rinterface` or :mod:`rpy2.robjects` level, low or high level interface respectively) into a Python object (or an object that is more Python-like than the input object).
-This method is a generic as implemented in :meth:`functools.singledispatch` (with Python 2, :meth:`singledispatch.singledispatch`).
+This method is a generic as implemented in :meth:`functools.singledispatch`.

 For example the optional conversion scheme for :mod:`numpy` objects will return numpy arrays whenever possible.